jacubero/aws-architect-associate/docs/database.rst

 You can run Amazon RDS on VMware through the Amazon RDS connector.
 It packages technologies at the core of Amazon RDS in AWS and deploys them on premises.
 You need connectivity to AWS via a dedicated VPN tunnel enables database management entirely within your private data center.

+You manage your DB engine configuration through the use of parameters in a DB parameter group.
+DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.

 Instance types
 --------------